34 days of pandemic: Inside Trump’s desperate attempts to reopen America

 Trump did outperform Biden in some areas, such as being better at getting things done and better in handling a crisis.
 Still, on a question that historically has helped determine whether incumbents win reelection — whether the country is headed in the right direction — just 37 percent said they believed it was.

 The decision to share the data with Trump backfired.
 The president went into one of his rages.
 He said he did not believe the numbers, arguing that people “love” his performances at the briefings and think he is “fighting for them,” according to a person with knowledge of the conversation.
-He berated Parscale for the polling data over the course of several days, threatening in one of the calls that he might sue his campaign manager — although it was unclear whether he made the remark in jest, and the two would later bury the hatchet.
+He berated Parscale for the polling data, threatening that he might sue his campaign manager — although it was unclear whether he made the remark in jest, and the two would later bury the hatchet.

 On April 23, the day after his campaign team’s polling intervention, Trump continued with his usual behavior.
 During a lengthy and at times hostile question-and-answer session with reporters, Trump mused aloud about being treated with ultraviolet light or injecting bleach or another household disinfectant into the body to cure the coronavirus.